Juan-Pablo-Castro-F/Currencies_continuity_analysis/README.md

 - Quant Data analyzer.

 ## Setup
-You can find the finished strategy in the directory ........
+You can find the finished strategy in the directory src.
 To use it you can copy the content of the text document to a Metaquotes 5 file (.mq5) compile and then use the executable version in the Metatrader 5 application.Is recommendable that you make some testing of your own to guarantee that the strategy has some good performance given your broken data and conditions (Read Disclaimer and risk warning).

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@Juan-Pablo-Castro-F] - feel free to contact me!

 ## Terms of Use